Big bets aim to jolt heart drug sales back to life

 Leading cardiologists, who follow drug development closely, warn that the hurdle for pricey new heart medicines is getting ever higher as economic pressures hit health budgets worldwide.

-With new mass-market heart drugs requiring huge clinical trial programmes costing up to a $1 billion to prove both safety and efficacy, these are anxious times for the industry.
+With new mass-market heart drugs requiring huge clinical trial programs costing up to a $1 billion to prove both safety and efficacy, these are anxious times for the industry.

 "It must be making the CEOs of the companies pretty nervous," said Weaver.